philbour/weather-service-api/README.md

 # Usage

-To view all sensors for example browse to - [localhost:8080/weatherservice/api/sensor](http://localhost:8080/weatherservice/api/sensor)
+To view all sensors for example, browse to - [localhost:8080/weatherservice/api/sensor](http://localhost:8080/weatherservice/api/sensor)

 ## Authentication

 All endpoints are secured using basic auth.
-Delete endpoints required the ADMIN role
+Delete endpoints require the ADMIN role

 | Role       | Username  | Password      |
 | ---------- | --------- | ------------- |